Changes in the improved interface

 See Creating issues for more details.

-In Portfolio for Jira, plans use the concept of team members, which are independent from assignees in Jira.
-You'd first assign an issue to a team member in Portfolio for Jira, and when you save this change to Jira, the issue is then assigned to the corresponding assignee in Jira.
+In Advanced Roadmaps, plans use the concept of team members, which are independent from assignees in Jira.
+You'd first assign an issue to a team member in Advanced Roadmaps, and when you save this change to Jira, the issue is then assigned to the corresponding assignee in Jira.

 In the improved interface, we're simplifying this task by letting you set the assignee directly in your plan.
 This effectively removes that extra step of assigning the issue to a team member first, then saving the change in Jira as an assignee change.
 One thing to note though — you can now assign an issue to only one assignee in the improved interface.

 Previously, you'd need to use the calculate functionality, to interact with the timeline itself.
-When you calculate your plan, Portfolio would calculate the realistic scheduled start and end dates of the issues, and then create a realistic schedule of the issues.
+When you calculate your plan, the scheduler would calculate the realistic scheduled start and end dates of the issues, and then create a realistic schedule of the issues.

 You can also directly interact with the timeline itself to schedule issues.
 You can manually drag and drop issues in the timeline, according to how you want to schedule these issues.

-You can also choose to make Portfolio auto-schedule your plan for you.
-Portfolio will let you preview the suggested schedule, but it's up to you to decide whether or not you'll accept the auto-scheduled changes.
+You can also choose to auto-schedule the issues in your plan for you.
+You can preview the suggested schedule, and then decide whether or not you'll accept the auto-scheduled changes.

 See Scheduling work for more details.